San Diego Driving Offense Lawyer

 Most DUI cases, other misdemeanor driving offense crimes, and felonies require that you handle a DMV administrative hearing prior to the commencement of your criminal case.
 This provides your attorney an opportunity to obtain the discovery and subpoena witnesses to testify under oath prior to any criminal case starts.
 This will increase your chances of winning during the criminal proceedings because having an advantage over the prosecution who will not know what happens at the DMV proceedings.
 The purpose of the DMV proceedings is to make an informed decision that there is probable cause that the offense had been committed, while the criminal courts require that the offense be committed beyond a reasonable doubt.
 The standard of proof is different for both proceedings.

 Even if the DMV suspends your license, there is always an option to get your license reinstated through either a hardship application or departmental review.

 Consult the Leading San Diego Driving Offense Attorney

-Attorney Vik Monder has been successful in filing Writs of Mandates to overturn DMV decisions on cases where they want to revoke your license.
+Our attorneys have been successful in filing Writs of Mandates to overturn DMV decisions on cases where they want to revoke your license.
 At Monder Law Group, our legal team is made up of private investigators, legal analysts, seasoned trial attorneys, toxicologist experts, and reconstruction specialist that work together to provide you with a complete defense to the prosecution’s allegations of negligence.
 Please know that you do not have to face these charges alone, our legal defense team is at your disposal, all you have to do is contact us for a free confidential consultation today.
-A versatile criminal defense attorney, Vik Monder covers a vast area of criminal law, including domestic abuse, sex crimes, fraud, and more.
+Our versatile criminal defense attorneys cover a vast area of criminal law, including domestic abuse, sex crimes, fraud, and more.